trafiklab/trafiklab.se/content/docs/using-trafiklab-data/example-solutions/voice-assistant/creating-a-fulfillment-api.md

 ## Creating a custom fulfillment server application

 We now know the request format, and how our response should look like.
-In order to be able to anwer, we will use the [trafiklab](https://trafiklab.se) APIs.
+In order to be able to anwer, we will use the Trafiklab APIs.
 Depending on which features we want to implement, there are two or three types of API requests which we will use:

 * **Station lookups**: The station name, passed as a parameter by DialogFlow, needs to be converted to an ID so we can